michaelpeterswa/FarmingHelper/README.md

 requested by Myld on my server

-> Repository for my farming plugin for Spigot/Craftbukkit Minecraft servers
+> Repository for my farming plugin for Spigot/Craftbukkit Minecraft servers!

 This plugin gives users a rainbow Unbreaking 1 Wooden Hoe when they use the plugin's command (/fh hoe)